cedalan/TurnipRadar/README.md

 # TurnipRadar
-TurnipRadar is a python app that scrapes r/TurnipExchange for any new posts, and sends a notification to your phone with a link to the reddit post, so that you can queue up to sell turnips as fast as possible.
+TurnipRadar is a python app that uses the Reddit API to check r/TurnipExchange for any new posts related to selling or buying turnips.
+It sends a notification to your phone with a link to the reddit post, so that you can queue up to sell turnips as fast as possible.

 ## How to run:
 Requires python to run!